nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ![broadOverview.png](UML%2FImage%2FbroadOverview.png)

 Fig 1: Shows the architecture diagram of the main components of EveNtUs.
+The basic description of the interaction between the class is as follows.

+At the launch of the programme,the Storage class retrieves the information from text files and updates the event class in Fig 2.
+It then goes into a waiting state, where user input will parsed and return as a Command.
+Following that, the command will be executed and corresponding Ui messages will be displayed.

 ### Event Class

 ![event.png](UML%2FImage%2Fevent.png)

 Fig 2: Shows the class Event that holds event details and the company list.

+The Event class holds the information regarding the event details and company list, and this is the class that the Storage loads/save the information to/from.

 ### Ui